 You can contribute up to $5,000 a year in a Dependent Care FSA if you file as single, head of household, or as married filing a joint return.
 If married and filing separately, you can contribute $2,500.
-This is assuming that you have earned an income of at least the amount you plan to contribute.
+This is assuming you’ve earned an income of at least the amount you plan to contribute.

 Are There Any Drawbacks?

-Another problem is that you must use all the money in the account each year or you lose it!
+Another problem is you must use all the money in the account each year or you lose it.
 This isn’t a problem for most people who have full-time care for a dependent, but miscalculations can definitely cost you money.

 What About the Child Tax Credit?